Kelechi-Okorie/alx-low_level_programming/0x0E-structures_typedef/README.md

 File dog.h A program that defines a struct
-File 1-init_dog.c - A program that initialize a variable of type struct dog
+File 1-init_dog.c - A program that initialize a variable of type struct dog File 2-print_dog.c - A program that prints a struct dog